Minnesota Court Records

 MinnesotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MinnesotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-The state judicial branch is tasked with the interpretation and application of these laws, specifically the district court’s family division.
-In child support and legal separation cases, every order given by the courts prioritizes the children’s best interests.
+The state judicial branch, specifically the district court's family division, is tasked with interpreting and applying these laws.
+In child support and legal separation cases, every court order prioritizes the children’s best interests.
 The Minnesota Department of Human Services (DHS) oversees the state’s child support system.

 - The name of the person involved in the record, unless said person is a juvenile